Florida Residency for Tuition Purposes

 Financial Aid Refunds to Students

 Students who are awarded financial aid funds that exceed the cost of tuition, fees and any book charges against their account may be eligible for a financial aid refund.
 All student charges, including books, are taken from the first funds available to a student.
+Refunds will be issued only after a student’s account is fully paid and if additional funding exists.

 Students who have filed a valid FAFSA and meet all other eligibility requirements for Federal Student Aid are given estimated awards based on full-time status.
 This initial award shows the most aid that would be available to the student.
 Eligible enrollment statuses are full-time (12 or more credits), three-quarter time (9 -11 credits), half-time (6 - 8 credits) and less-than-half-time (fewer than 6 credits).